 Frith started his career as a wholesaler in the grocery business.
 He earned a fortune, allowing him to retire at the age of 34.
 He then focused on his passion for photography.

 He made his first trip to Egypt in the fall of 1856.
 He sailed the River Nile from Cairo to Nubia (today’s Southern Egypt and Northern Sudan) and photographed the monuments of ancient Egypt.
 On his second trip in 1857/1858 he took photographs of Cairo and left for Palestine, Lebanon and Syria.
 His third trip began in 1859 and he visited the places from the first two travels to photograph missing sites and re-capture others.

-Frith took three different cameras with him: a mammoth-plate (41 x 51,1 cm) and whole-plate (16,5 x 21,6 cm) camera and a stereo camera .
-He used the collodion photography process introduced in 1851 by Frederick Scott Archer (1813-1857).
+Frith took three different cameras with him: a mammoth-plate (41×51,1 cm) and whole-plate (16,5×21,6 cm) camera and a stereo camera.
+He used the collodion process that was introduced in 1851.
 This process replaced the daguerreotype process and made it possible to create negatives which could be used to reproduce images, which was not possible with daguerreotypes.
 The disadvantage of collodion was that the glass plates had to be made light-sensitive on the spot, then exposed in the camera and developed immediately.
-The glass plate had to remain more or less wet during the process.
+The glass plate had to remain wet during the process.
 In the hot and dry climate of Egypt this was a great challenge, but Francis Frith succeeded and created a large number of images during his travels.

 The photos became extremely popular in England and were published in various formats.
 His work was sold as albums that could be compiled according to a subscriber system, single prints and a collection of stereoviews.